BEagle1984/silverback/_pages/about.md

 A very big thank you to my friends and colleagues:
 * [Fabio](https://github.com/ppx80) for the help with Kafka
 * [Laurent](https://github.com/lbovet) for constantly challenging, pushing and bringing new ideas and feedbacks
-* [Marc](https://github.com/msallin) for its contributions and the valuable feedbacks
+* [Marc](https://github.com/msallin) for its contributions and the valuable constant feedbacks